The exception that is thrown for invalid casting or explicit conversion.

 A failure occurs during an explicit reference conversion.

-For an explicit reference conversion to be successful, the source value must be Nothing, or the object type referenced by the source argument must be convertible to the destination type by an implicit reference conversion.
+For an explicit reference conversion to be successful, the source value must be nullptr, or the object type referenced by the source argument must be convertible to the destination type by an implicit reference conversion.

 For information on conversions supported by the system, see the Convert class.
 For errors that occur when the destination type can store source type values, but is not large enough to store a specific source value, see OverflowException exception.

 The following Microsoft intermediate language (MSIL) instructions throw

 uses the HRESULT COR_E_INVALIDCAST, which has the value 0x80004002.

 For a list of initial property values for an instance of , see the InvalidCastException constructors.

 Windows 7, Windows Vista, Windows XP SP2, Windows XP Media Center Edition, Windows XP Professional x64 Edition, Windows XP Starter Edition, Windows Server 2008 R2, Windows Server 2008, Windows Server 2003, Windows Server 2000 SP4, Windows Millennium Edition, Windows 98, Windows CE, Windows Mobile for Smartphone, Windows Mobile for Pocket PC, Xbox 360, Zune

 The .NET Framework and .NET Compact Framework do not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.